willferreira/mscproject/README.md

 **python run_train_test.py -f <command-separated list of feaures>**

-      In this case, the model can be run with any subset of the features, given as a comma-separated list, e.g. python run_train_test.py -f "Q,BoW,I".
+      Using the -f switch, the model can be run with any subset of the features, given as a comma-separated list, e.g. python run_train_test.py -f "Q,BoW,I".

 **python run_train_test.py -i -f <command-separated list of feaures>**

-      This mode combines the others so that a the incremental output for a given list of features, is displayed.,
+      This case combines the others so that a the incremental output for a given list of features, is displayed.,